aarrico/advent-of-code-2023/README.md

 # Purpose

 Using the 2023 Advent of Code challenge as an opprotunity to learn Rust.
-As such, the solutions may not be the best versions that they can be, but the goal is to improve my understanding of how Rust works and become a Rustacean!
+As such, the solutions may not be the most elegant versions that they can be, but the goal is to improve my understanding of how Rust works and become a Rustacean!

 # Motivation